Aristotle's Logic Computed by Parametric Probability and Linear Optimization: From Categorical Statements to Linear Equalities and Inequalities

-Table~\ref{tbl:composites} shows $7$ composite relations defined as disjunctive combinations of the primary relations introduced above.
-This set of composite relations is not exhaustive: given $4$ primary relations there are $2^4$ or $16$ possible sets of such.
-Table~\ref{tbl:descriptions} gives conditional-probability and natural-language descriptions of the selected $7$ composite relations.
+Table~\ref{tbl:composites} shows seven composite relations defined as disjunctive combinations of the primary relations introduced above.
+This set of composite relations is meant to be expressive rather than exhaustive; in total there are $2^4$ or $16$ possible sets of $4$ primary relations.
+Table~\ref{tbl:descriptions} gives conditional-probability and natural-language descriptions of the seven selected composite relations.
 In both tables, the composite relations are assigned codes to abbreviate them, based on the letters introduced in medieval times to designate different types of Aristotelian premises.
-The traditional codes $a$, $e$, $i$, and $o$ are supplemented with accented characters $\acute{a}$ and $\acute{e}$ that distinguish existential subtypes of universal statements from their material counterparts.
-Also, the letter $u$ has been added to designate the particular relation meaning `some but not all'.
+The traditional codes $a$, $e$, $i$, and $o$ are supplemented with accented characters $\acute{a}$ and $\acute{e}$ that distinguish \rname{existential} subtypes of \rname{universal} statements from their \rname{material} counterparts.
+Also, the letter $u$ has been added to designate the \rname{particular} relation meaning `some but not all'.
 Within this document, for abbreviations $PaQ$, $PiQ$, and so on, the predicate $P$ is displayed before the relation code, and the subject $Q$ after it.
 Be aware that some authors use the opposite convention.
 Aristotle's original texts did not use such abbreviations at all.